 The recovery time for a deep plane facelift surgery is typically 4 to 8 weeks, while the recovery time for a SMAS facelift is shorter, at 2 to 6 weeks.
 During this period, you may experience swelling and bruising.
 The deep plane technique allows for tension-free skin closure and provides significant, long-lasting aesthetic improvements.
 Your surgeon will provide more information on the recovery process, including what to expect in terms of patient sensations post-surgery and how to manage any discomfort.

-When considering facelift surgery, it’s essential to evaluate several critical factors to determine the best approach for your individual needs and goals.
+When considering facelift surgery, it's essential to evaluate several critical factors to determine the best approach for your individual needs and goals.
 One of the most important considerations is the type of facelift procedure that will provide the desired results.
+At Kensington Medical we feel it is best to be able to offer a choice of facelifts best suited to your face.

 Like all surgical procedures, a deep plane face lift or SMAS facelift carries certain risks.
 These include bleeding, infection, loss of sensation in the face, and nerve damage.
 Here at Kensington Medical your plastic surgeon will discuss these risks with you in consultation.